8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 Method #2: Sanitizing Soak

-Scrub off as much food from your dishes as you can using hot water and a dishwashing brush, sponge, etc. Rinse your dishes.
+1. Scrub off as much food from your dishes as you can using hot water and a dishwashing brush, sponge, etc.

 2. Branch Basics Dish Soap

-Did you know Branch Basics can be used as dish soap that kills germs?
+Did you know Branch Basics can be used as dish soap that removes germs?
 And it works really well too.

 For lightly soiled dishes, All Purpose does the trick.
 Just spray it on, scrub, and rinse.
-This works great as a non-toxic dish soap!
+This works great as a natural dish soap!

-You can even use 1 teaspoon of Concentrate in the sink for great results, and Oxygen Boost works great for scouring.
+You can even use 1 teaspoon of Concentrate in the sink for excellent results, and Oxygen Boost works great for scouring.

-Since Branch Basics contains a plant-based non-toxic, non-irritating glucoside surfactant (Decyl Glucoside) that removes germs, no sanitizing soak is needed.
+Since Branch Basics contains a plant-based, ultra-gentle, non-GMO, non-irritating glucoside surfactant (Decyl Glucoside) that removes germs, no sanitizing soak is needed.
 Just wash, rinse with hot water, and dry.

 3. Baking Soda + Hot Water